 The assortment of colorful projects found in Art Projects K5 introduces students to basic concepts of art and gives them a variety of opportunities to build upon concepts that have already been taught such as coloring, painting, tracing, drawing, cutting, and gluing with a variety of materials.
 Month-by-month projects correlate with academics, Bible teaching, and the seasons and holidays.

-- When I Grow Up Booklet

-- Motivational pencil toppers (9)
+- When I Grow Up Booklet - Motivational pencil toppers (9)

-- > RED indicates first introduction of content.

 Skill & Concept Development 37 projects